-The Treasurer is requested to make a quarterly report of the receipts and expenditures of the Society, how and for what purpose the money was expended, and how much remained in hand at the time of reporting.
+The Treasurer is requested to make a quarterly report of the receipts and expenditures of the Society, how and for what purpose the money was expended, and how much remained in his hands at the time of reporting.
 (1851)

-At the expiration of the term in office, the Treasurer shall deliver to the succeeding Treasurer, or to the Chancellor of the Society, all books, papers, monies, and other property, arranged in good order.
+He shall at the expiration of his term in office deliver to his successor, or to the Chancellor of the Society, all books, papers, monies, and other property, arranged in good order.
 (1901, 2004)

 The Treasurer shall collect dues and fines, disburse all monies as directed and only as directed by the Society; and, at the last regular meeting of the Society, report in writing on the state of the finances an account.
 (1901, 2005)